-Our international team comprises dedicated lawyers who combine leading legal expertise with a genuine understanding of the dynamics, issues and opportunities prevalent in the food and beverage sector.
+Our international team, led by Mark Abell, comprises dedicated lawyers who combine leading legal expertise with a genuine understanding of the dynamics, issues and opportunities prevalent in the food and beverage sector.

 We work with clients across the food & beverage sector from 'field to fork', including agro-science and bio-tech companies, processors, manufacturers, supply chain logistics companies and distributors, through to supermarkets, restaurants, cafes and bars.

 We advise our food & beverage clients on a full range of issues, from research and development; production, processing and brewing; packaging, bottling and labelling; through to employee issues; advertising and marketing; international expansion; brand diversification; supply chain, logistics and distribution; the use and impact of technology; labelling and regulatory compliance; and dispute resolution and avoidance.

 The Group comprises experienced lawyers in all of our offices across Europe, Asia-Pacific and the Middle East, all of whom have a detailed understanding of the sector and its challenges, as well as first-rate skills in a full range of legal services tailored to businesses active in the food and beverage sector.

 Food & Beverage Regulatory